cyclops-k8s/ansible-kubernetes/test/readme.md

 ## How it works
 ### `spin-up-test-environment.sh`

-The script will download the latest Ubuntu image and build VM's from that.
+The script will download the latest Ubuntu image and build VMs from that.

-We use cloud-init to configure the VM's base operating system.
+We use cloud-init to configure the VMs base operating system.

 This `/dev/kvm` device is passed into the dev container where the `spin-up-test-environment.sh` script uses it.
 It spins up the above 6 VM's as the dev containers user, `vscode`.
-It doesn't require root access to the kernel.

 The networking is handled using the user device type and socket device type.